 Strapless: John Singer Sargent and the Fall of Madame X by Deborah Davis

 Everybody knows Madame X, John Singer Sargent‘s famous portrait of an aloof woman in a chic black dress.
 Many people know that the painting was surprisingly controversial in its day.
 But, how many people know the details of what actually happened, or who Madame X really was, for that matter?
-Learn all about the true story behind this iconic work and the society starlet it depicts.
+In Strapless, you will learn all about the true story behind this iconic work and the society starlet it depicts.

 I love Sargent, so I read as much about him as I can.
 I also recommend two other books about Sargent paintings and the women they depict – Sargent’s Daughters: The Biography of a Painting by Erica Hirshler and Sargent’s Women: Four Lives Behind the Canvas by Donna M. Lucey.